The weakness of finding descending sequences in ill-founded linear orders: Introduction

-In Section~\ref{section:separation}, we refute the claim, falsely stated in \cite[Prop.\ 4.5]{goh-pauly-valenti}, that $\DS\weiequiv\BS$.
-In fact, we obtain the separation $\DS\leW\BS$ (\thref{theo:bsdssep}) by proving a separation between the respective first-order parts.
-The rest of the paper is then devoted to better understanding the Weihrauch degrees of $\DS$ and $\BS$.
+The rest of the paper is devoted to better understanding the Weihrauch degrees of $\DS$ and $\BS$.
 More precisely, in Section~\ref{sec:klbs}, we answer (negatively) two main open questions raised in \cite[Questions 6.1 and 6.2]{goh-pauly-valenti}, namely whether $\KL$ and $\mathsf{wList}_{2^{\mathbb{N}},\leq\omega}$ are Weihrauch reducible to $\DS$ (Corollaries \ref{cor:KL_DS} and \ref{cor:wList_DS}).
 Both results follow from a more general characterization (\thref{theo:dsproducts}), stating that

 In other words, even though $\parallelization{\ACC_\mathbb{N}}$ is fairly weak (in particular it is below $\mflim$, $\KL$ and $\DS$), neither $\DS$ nor $\BS$ can compute $\parallelization{\ACC_\mathbb{N}} \times f$ if $f \nleqW \mflim$.